Physio Edge podcast

 Dry Needling has become incredibly popular in Physiotherapy recently.
 Is dry needling really the way forward for Physios?

-In this podcast I chat with Andrew Hutton of Dry Needling Plus, presenter of the Dry Needling Plus courses for Clinical Edge, and we discuss dry needling and whether it complements regular Physio treatment.
-Some of the topics we cover include
+In this podcast I chat with Andrew Hutton of Integrated Dry Needling, presenter of the Sports Integrated Dry Needling Level 1 and Level 2 courses for Clinical Edge, and we discuss dry needling and whether it complements regular Physio treatment.

 • What are the different styles of dry needling?